U.S. appeals court blocks extension of Wisconsin's absentee ballot receipt deadline | Politics

 U.S. appeals court blocks extension of Wisconsin's absentee ballot receipt deadline

-The Democratic National Committee, which had sought the accommodations, could appeal the decision, either to the full 7th Circuit or to the U.S. Supreme Court.
-A spokeswoman did not immediately respond to a request for comment.
-Republican legislative leaders did not immediately comment on the ruling.

-Trump has repeatedly asserted that mail-in voting, a common feature of U.S. elections, will lead to massive voter fraud without evidence.
+Trump has repeatedly asserted without evidence that mail-in voting, a common feature of U.S. elections, will lead to massive voter fraud.
 Elections experts say voter fraud is exceedingly rare.
 In a scathing dissent, Circuit Judge Ilana Rovner called the decision a "travesty" and warned that "thousands" of Wisconsinites would lose their right to vote.

-"In the United States of America, a beacon of liberty founded on the right of the people to rule themselves, no citizen should have to choose between her health and her right to vote," wrote Rovner, who like the other two judges was appointed by a Republican president.
-"Good luck and G-d bless, Wisconsin," Rovner concluded.
-"You are going to need it."
+In Ohio, where the presidential contest is also seen as close, U.S. District Judge Dan Polster in Cleveland struck down a rule by Ohio Secretary of State Frank LaRose, a Republican, that banned county officials from setting up more than one drop box per county for the return of absentee ballots.
+Drop boxes have become a partisan flashpoint.
+Trump's campaign and his Republican allies have sought to limit drop boxes in many states, arguing without evidence that they could enable voting fraud.

+Polster's ruling was a victory for Democrats who have promoted drop boxes as a reasonable and reliable option for voters who do not want to risk voting in person during the COVID-19 pandemic and the possibility of U.S. Postal Service delivery problems.
+Polster wrote in his ruling that LaRose had not "advanced any legitimate reason" for his order.

 - READ MORE ON: